TambourineReindeer/open-iw/utils/reverse-engineering.md

 ---

 ## Data formats
 Known data formats so far:

  - LBM [Interleaved Bitmap] (image file) - Internally these are stored as ".bin"
  - MOD [ProTracker module] (music file)
  - LST - List of all files included in the executable
  - CFG - Text document the executable reads and writes from for game configuration
  - SAV - Inner Worlds save file format; this and the configuration file are the only files that the executable writes out to

 File format guesses:

 - ITF [SAPScript Interchange Text Format] (text file)
 - MMP [Truevision Bravado Board Video Output format] (animation format) - There is very little documentation of the format but IW may use this as a video format for whatever reason (this is the only reasonably fitting format found on the internet so far)
 - REC [?] - Appears to be an audio format associated with the MMP files it includes the same file name as the .mmp; however this could also be the video format and the MMP is the audio
 - MAP [internal map/level format]
 - EOL - "End of level" - its specific purpose is currently unknown

 Unknown formats:

  - RM5 - There is only one of these, "castle.rm5"
  - DUMP - A data dump of some sort but as of yet unknown as to its purpose
- - [audio] - stored internally as ".bin" but may be .wav or some other common audio format; appear to be prefixed with s_*
+ - [audio] - stored internally as ".bin" and are raw waveforms stored as 8-bit signed PCM Uncompressed Mono; appear to be prefixed with s_*
  - [font] - unknown, also masked as ".bin" but could be .fon, .ttf, or .otf (probably .fon or some other bitmap-based font however)
  - others? - To be seen after browsing file offsets from the .lst file

 ---

 ### Known file directories within the exectuable

  - ../game/
  - ../game/inner/